OtagoPolytechnic/Duck/README.md

 Onward: ?????

 ## How To install
 Head over to the [Releases Tab](https://github.com/BIT-Studio-4/Duck-Game/releases) and pick a version to download.

-Click on the DuckGame-VX.X.X.zip file to download.
-Extract the files somewhere and run the StandaloneWindows.exe.
+Click on the DuckGame-VX.X.X.zip file to download and then extract the files somewhere and run the StandaloneWindows.exe.

 We only currently have the game working for 64-bit Windows operating systems.

-## Contributors